abhishekY2401/abhishekY2401/README.md

-### Hi there 👋😀
+### Hey!! 👋 Hi there 😀

-### Let me introduce myself...

-### My name is Abhishek and it seems very special to me 😎

-### I am sophomore from Mumbai University 🎓 and currently exploring stuffs
+### I'm Abhishek Yadav, a sophomore from Mumbai University 🎓 and currently exploring stuffs

-### My special area of interests is Web Development, Machine Learning and AI, Databases
+### My special areas of interests are

+### Web Development, Machine Learning and AI, Databases

 <!--
 **abhishekY2401/abhishekY2401** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.